Ashtabharya: Symbolism

 The hierarchy of the wives is under three groups according to their regal status and symbolises Krishna's sovereignty.
-In the first group, Rukmini, an avatar of the Material Prakriti (Shri), stands for the majesty and wealth of Krishna; Satyabhama, the avatar of the Elemental Prakriti (Bhudevi), represents the kingdom and the realm of the deity as well.
+In the first group, Rukmini, an avatar of the Mula Prakriti (Shri), stands for the majesty and wealth of Krishna; Satyabhama, the avatar of the Elemental Prakriti (Bhudevi), represents the kingdom and the realm of the deity as well.
 Jambavati is Victory (Vijaya), who was won by defeating her father.
 The second group were representatives of Aryavarta (the nobility) with Kalindi standing for the central kingdoms, Nagnajiti representing the eastern kingdoms (including the Solar dynasty) and Lakshmana representing the western side.
 The third group of wives consisted of Mitravinda and Bhadra, his patriarchal cousins representing his Yadava clan called Satvata.

 Legends

 Rukmini as the main consort of Vithoba, a regional form of Krishna.

 Rukmini, the chief consort of Krishna, heard the tales of the hero and fell in love with him.
 While her parents consented to her wedding with her groom of choice, Rukmini's brother Rukmi fixed her marriage with his friend Shishupala.
 Rukmini sent a message to Krishna to rescue her from her fate and wed her.
 Krishna abducted Rukmini during her svayamvara, after battling her brother Rukmi.
 Krishna's army commanded by his brother Balarama defeat Rukmi and the other kings, who follow Krishna and Rukmini.
 Rukmini is traditionally considered to be the favourite and the primary wife of Krishna, the latter's partiality towards her often provoking the ire of his second consort of Satyabhama.

 The marriage of Satyabhama and Jambavati to Krishna is closely linked to the story of Syamantaka, the precious diamond given by the Sun-god Surya to his devotee Satrajit, father of Satyabhama.
 Krishna requests Satrajit to present the gem to the Yadava elder Ugrasena, which the latter refuses and instead presents it to his brother Prasena.
 Prasena wears it on a hunting expedition, where he is killed by a lion, who is in turn killed by Jambavan, the bear-king.
 When accused by Satrajit of stealing the jewel, Krishna goes in its search and finally following trials of the corpses of Prasena and the lion, confronts Jambavan.
 After 27/28 day duel, Jambavan - the devotee of Rama (Vishnu's previous avatar) - surrenders to Krishna, who he realizes is none other than Vishnu.
 He returns the gem and gives Jambavati to Krishna.
 When the presumed dead Krishna returns to Dvaraka, a humiliated Satrajit begs his forgiveness and offers Satyabhama's hand in marriage along with the jewel.